Vic-Warden/Smart-Calendar/docs/Research.md

 **Front-end**

-Why is React best suited to improving the interactivity and user experience of my web interface ?
+Why is React best suited to improve the interactivity and user experience of my web interface ?

 How can React help me easily create an interface where users choose their own Warhammer-inspired voices and interactions ?